Kyria/EsiPy/_doc/advanced_uses/using_own_cache.md

     def set(self, key, value, timeout=300):
         # do something and store the value
+        # timeout = 0 or None make the data never expire

     def get(self, key, default=None):
         # return the value or invalidate and return default